chisimba/modules/wicid/java/src/org/wits/readme.txt

 9. In the terminal compile ant gwtc by going to your project directory and typing 'ant gwtc'.
 This will take a few minutes.

 10. Open firefox and go to chisimba (localhost/chisimba).
 Go to 'Admin' then 'Site Administartion' then 'System Configuration'.
 Scroll down to wicid and click on it.
-Click on FILES_DIR, change the parameter value to where you want wicid to save your files to and save (make sure the folder where you're saving to exists and is writable).
+Click on FILES_DIR, change the parameter value to where you want wicid to save your files to and save (make sure the folder where you're saving to exists).
+Change the file permissions on this folder sudo chmod -R 777 /...(your folder's path)

 11. Click on MODE, change the parameter value to 'apo' and save.